 No. Students who have met the threshold for excessive absences but are not considered habitually truant do not need absence intervention plans developed by their schools' or districts' absence intervention teams.
-Districts should follow their truancy intervention plans outlined in their policies for dealing with excessively absent students.
+Districts should follow their district's policy for addressing excessive absences.